 Indonesian designer Dian Pelangi is one of the headliners at this year’s Singapore Fashion Week.
 At the mere age of 26, Indonesian designer Dian Pelangi has already become a prolific figure representing the Southeast Asian region at top fashion weeks in London, Milan and most recently, New York.
 Earlier this year, the entrepreneur shook the fashion industry after she presented a showcase in the Big Apple featuring models donning the hijab and catapulting modest fashion further into the mainstream fashion world.

 Singaporean designer Lai Chan will be opening this year’s Singapore Fashion Week.
 Having designed elegant outfits for local celebrities such as Joanne Peh and Jesseca Liu, designer Lai Chan is definitely no stranger to Singapore’s fashion industry.
-This year, the designer – dubbed by some as ‘the grand dame of the cheongsam’ – will be opening the annual Singapore Fashion Week, which runs from 26-28 October.
+This year, the designer – dubbed by some as ‘the grand dame of the cheongsam’ – will be opening the annual Singapore Fashion Week, which runs from 26 to 28 October.

 Mention the name Jovian Mandagie, and many fans of modest fashion go wild.
 Not only is the Malaysian designer a dashing soon-to-be father, but his brand of ready-to-wear (RTW) collections and bridal couture gowns have been much sought-after by celebrities across the border.